PranavPaliwal/Data-Extractor/README.md

 # 📊 Personal Power BI Projects 📈
 ## 📝 Overview
 This repository houses my Personal Power BI Projects, featuring various data visualization and analysis dashboards.
-Each project includes a.pbix file for the dashboard and a corresponding.xlsx file serving as the sample database.
+Each project includes a.pbix file for the dashboard and a corresponding .xlsx/.csv file serving as the sample database.

 ## 🛠️ Setup

 To explore these projects:
 1. Clone the repository to your local machine.
-2. Navigate to individual project folders for access to .pbix and .xlsx files.
+2. Navigate to individual project folders for access to .pbix and .xlsx/.csv files.

 ## Power BI 🚀